ara3d/bim-open-schema/README.md

 ETL (Extract, Transform, and Load) is a three-phase computing process where data is extracted from an input source, transformed (including cleaning), and loaded into an output data container.

+The goal of BIM Open Schema is to standardize the BIM representation of data for extraction and loading using a schema that is efficient, compact, and cross-platform.
+Better ETL means better data analytics.

 ## 📝Serialization Formats (Readers and Writers)

 We provide tools and examples to convert BIM Open Schema to/from:

+- [Parquet](https://parquet.apache.org/) - an efficient, open source, column-oriented data file format with wide tooling support.
 - [DuckDB](https://duckdb.org/) - A simple, fast, open-source database system optimized for in-process analytical work.
-- [Parquet](https://parquet.apache.org/) - an efficient, open source, column-oriented data file format with wide tooling support.
 - [JSON](https://json.org) - A lightweight and ubiquitous human-readable format for exchanging data over the web.

-To extract data from Revit you can use **[Bowerbird](https://github.com/ara3d/bowerbird)** and the command _"Export BIM Open Schema"_:
+To extract data from Revit you can use our **[Revit Parquet Exporter](https://github.com/ara3d/bim-open-schema/releases)** or **[Bowerbird](https://github.com/ara3d/bowerbird)** and the command _"Export BIM Open Schema"_:

 <img width="1699" height="1002" alt="image" src="https://github.com/user-attachments/assets/a732808c-b18b-47fe-84fd-8886a50bcbd3" />